Three-mirror anastigmat: Paul–Baker telescope

 Paul's solution had a curved focal plane, but this was corrected in the Paul–Baker design, introduced in 1969 by James Gilbert Baker.
 The Paul–Baker design adds extra spacing and reshapes the secondary to elliptical, which corrects field curvature to flatten the focal plane.

 Korsch telescope

 A more general set of solutions was developed by Dietrich Korsch in 1972.
 A Korsch telescope is corrected for spherical aberration, coma, astigmatism, and field curvature and can have a wide field of view while ensuring that there is little stray light in the focal plane.

+Eisenberg–Pearson telescope

+A variation of the Korsch design is the two-mirror three-surface telescope introduced by Shai Eisenberg and Earl T. Pearson in 1987.
+Employing the Korsch equations with minimal modifications, the number of mirrors is reduced from three to two by combining the primary surface and the tertiary surface on the same mirror.
+In one option the tertiary is identical to the primary, whereas the second option shows the tertiary as polished into the primary mirror.
+The Eisenberg–Pearson telescope does not require a flat fold mirror to allow access to the image plane, since the focal plane is located behind the secondary mirror.
+A compact illustration of the Korsch telescope published in 1995 by Shai Eisenberg is the solid version of the design with the use of total internal reflection (TIR) to integrate the fourth fold mirror without introducing vignetting.